SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/debugging/troubleshooting.md

 ---
+title: crmscript_debug_troubleshooting
-title: Basic troubleshooting
+description: Basic troubleshooting
-uid: crmscript_debug_troubleshooting
-sortOrder: 60
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Basic troubleshooting

 ## When an error occurs